leighlawhon/lxd/pages/learning-theory.markdown

 Once these levels are achieved, a learner would receive a "Self-Directed Inquiry-Based Learning" badge.
 However, as described in Gagne's Nine Events of Instruction, the behavior should continue to be practiced enhancing retention.
 To facilitate this, I may do some user research on a mastery badge that "fades" over time (negative reinforcement) if a user does not utilize this skill.
 This is similar to the approach taken by Duolingo who's app avatar becomes sad if you do not engage with the app (Enquirer, 2024).

 #### Resources
-{: #reosurces}

 Enquirer.
 “Did You Complete Your Lesson Today?
 The Duolingo Bird Got Old Because You Took Too Long to Complete It.”
 Cincinnati Enquirer, 5 Apr.
 2024, www.cincinnati.com/story/news/2024/04/05/duolingo-bird-duo-sad-old/73218336007.
+{: .resource}

 Gupta, Garima.
 “Pros And Cons Of Gamification.” eLearning Industry, 28 Apr.
 2023, elearningindustry.com/pros-and-cons-of-gamification.
+{: .resource}

 Robinson, Jennifer D, and Adam M Persky.
 “Developing Self-Directed Learners.”
 American journal of pharmaceutical education vol. 84,3 (2020): 847512. doi:10.5688/ajpe847512
+{: .resource}

 Wang, Yung-Fu, et al. “The key elements of gamification in corporate training – The Delphi method.”
 Entertainment Computing, vol. 40, Jan.
 2022, p.
 100463. https://doi.org/10.1016/j.entcom.2021.100463.
+{: .resource}

 {% include heading_anchors.html level="2" h_text="Week 3" %}